 Speaking after the hearing, the HSE inspector said: “The risks associated with fragile roofs are widely known throughout this industry.
 Failing to protect workers from this risk is inexcusable.
 Simple safety measures could have prevented this incident and the long-term injuries to the worker.”

 Regulation 4 (1) of the Work at Height Regulations requires employers to ensure work at height is which requires employers to ensure work at height it properly planned, appropriately supervised and carried out in a safe manner and that planning includes the selection of work equipment with collective protection measures taking priority over personal protection measure.

-For more information about our Board-Walk and Industrial Fragile Roof Safety Products, click here, or call our product experts on Tel: 01767 691812.
+For more information about our Roof Walk and Industrial Fragile Roof Safety Products, click here, or call our product experts on 01767 691812.